TV & Movies

 Will The OG Plastics Return For The Musical?

-In November 2022, Lohan and Seyfried talked about Mean Girls: The Musical in a feature for Interview and made it seem that they had no interest in getting involved.
+In a November 2022 article for Interview, Lohan and Seyfried talked about Mean Girls: The Musical.
 “I heard something about it being a movie musical and I was like, ‘Oh no.’ We can’t do that.
 It has to be the same tone,” Lohan told Seyfried, to which she responded, “Yeah, it would just be completely different.”

-In a Bustle cover story published on April 18, McAdams told Bustle that she’d be up for appearing in the musical if Fey could write parts for herself and her fellow Plastics, though she wasn’t sure how they would fit in.
+In a Bustle cover story published on April 18, McAdams told Bustle that she’d be up for appearing in the musical if Fey could write parts for her and her fellow Plastics.
 “I don’t see a way to shoehorn us in,” she says.
 “If Tina [Fey] can figure it out, I’m there, for sure.”

 Mean Girls: The Musical Trailer

-Given how the film has yet to begin production, the trailer for Mean Girls: The Musical is a long ways off.
+While the release date has just been announced, the trailer for Mean Girls: The Musical is still under wraps.

 This post will be updated as more details about Mean Girls: The Musical are announced.